utzcoz/utzcoz.github.io/_posts/2020-04-02-Introduce-SystemUI-OverviewProxyService.markdown

 ### `OverviewProxyService`

-The `OverviewProxyService.startConnectionToCurrentUser` will use normal method to bind qucik step service:
+The `OverviewProxyService.startConnectionToCurrentUser` will use normal method to bind quick step service:

 ```java
 Intent launcherServiceIntent = new Intent(ACTION_QUICKSTEP)